-No one will be deprived of his possessions if it is not for [a] cause of public utility and under the condition of a just indemnity established conforming to the law.
+No one will be deprived of their possessions [jouissance] if it is not for [a] cause of public utility and under the condition of a just indemnity established conforming to the law.
 This indemnity must be prior to the expropriation, except in case of urgency or of force majeure.